-Here are 19 commonly used herbs for cooking; the annuals listed (see the note in Description) here can be grown in containers indoors.
-Click on herb name in red for more growing information.
+Here are 19 commonly used herbs for cooking; the annuals listed (see the note in the Description) here can be grown in containers indoors.
+Click on the herb name in red for more growing information.

 - Description: Annual.
 Lower leaves oval, serrated edges, small yellowish-white flowers, low-spreading plant 18-24 inches high.

 - Grow: Best to sow in place, thin to 6-8 inches apart, full sun.
 Slow growing.

 - Harvest: Harvest seed about 1 month after flowers bloom.